 Raisins are just grapes that have been dried.
 Like the grapes they were, goats can eat them.

-Raisins are an excellent source of energy for goats, and are often used as a training treat or reward.
+Goats can eat raisins as they are an excellent source of energy for them, and are often used as a training treat or reward.
 They are also high in fiber, which can help with digestion.

 Raisins are very sugary, however, so it is important to give them to your goats in moderation.